NYFW F/W ‘22 Beauty Looks Are All About The Eyes

 Maddy Perez would be proud.

 It’s no secret that current events tend to have an influence on fashion and beauty.
 (Remember the ombré hair trend that came about when people stopped dyeing their hair during the 2008 recession?)
 And if the dramatic eye makeup that’s cropped up during NYFW F/W ‘22 is any indication, the ubiquitousness of masks in our daily lives seems to have inspired makeup artist to focus on above-the-nose beauty.
-Instead of the bold, moody lips that are usually the trend du jour during the fall/winter shows, designers and artists are sending sparkles, pops of color, and daddy-long-leg-length lashes down the runway.
+Instead of the bold, moody lips that are usually the trend du jour during the fall/winter shows, designers and artists are sending sparkles, pops of color, and daddy-long-leg-length lashes down the runway with plenty of Euphoria-inspired eye makeup.

 These gilded lids are paired with barely-there makeup on the rest of the face — think tinted moisturizer, a bit of highlighter on the cheeks, and brushed-up, fluffy brows.
 The result is a statement eye instead of a statement lip — which, if you think of it, is a much less fussy way to give your beauty look some pizazz.
 (You don’t have to sneak off to the bathroom to re-apply your eyeshadow, after all.)
 Models at shows including BRONXANDBANCO, Jason Wu, and Christian Cowan all donned major eye candy that drew all the attention to the lids.